 Improved Temperature and Humidity Control

 Variable-speed furnaces maintain indoor air temperature with precision.
 One speed furnaces cannot do this.
 The traditional furnace gets to temperature and then shuts off until the temperature drops again.
 A variable-speed blower operates more consistently and more often than a single-speed blower.
 This allows your home’s air to cycle through your humidifier more often, which leads to better indoor humidity control.

 Lower Chance of Breakdowns and Longer Operating Life

-A furnace with a variable speed blower does not cycle on and off as often as a furnace with a single-speed blower.
+A variable-speed blower does not cycle on and off.
+It especially doesn’t as often as a furnace with a single-speed blower.
 This puts less stress on your system, which helps decrease the chance of breakdowns.
-In addition to experiencing fewer breakdowns than a single-speed furnace, a variable speed furnace will last longer because it goes through less wear-and-tear every heating season.
+Variable-speed furnaces also tend to last longer because they go acquire less daily damages.